 Here's a sample of the phreatomagmatic beds.

-with groundwater.
-The associated phreatomagmatic beds usually lie
+saturated with groundwater.
+The associated phreatomagmatic beds

-under later Cerros del Rio lava flows.
+usually buried under later Cerros del Rio lava flows.

 The most accessible of these beds for the casual explorer are on the west slopes of Buckman Mesa, which is prominent as seen from State Road 502 at the northern entrance to White Rock Canyon.